u0693875-billprisbrey/Researcher-Turnover-in-Windows/Project Documents/Analytical-Framing-for-Exploring-Investigator-Turnover.md

 - Identification of high and low performers are validated by key stakeholders as reasonable, meaningful, and useful.
 - Significance level of .05 (p-value) for chi-squared, ANOVA, and Kruskal-Wallis tests
-- Identification of high potential PI's achieves a minimum Kappa score of 0.5 or a Concordance index of 0.7 as applicable.
+- Classification and survival models have a minimum Kappa score of 0.5 or a Concordance index of 0.7 as applicable.

 ### *Business:*